florent-dartora-tamu/DARTORA-GEOG676/README.md

 # DARTORA-GEOG676

-This is my Lab4 github folder, containing the python code and various screenshots (executed code, output file, geodatabase)
+This is my github GEOG 676 repository, containing the folders and files to provide for each lab.